 Some antibiotics are not suitable for people with certain medical conditions, or for women who are pregnant or breastfeeding.
 You should only ever take antibiotics that are prescribed to you – never 'borrow' them from a friend of family member.

-Some antibiotics can also react unpredictably with other medications and the oral contraceptive pill.
+Some antibiotics can also react unpredictably with other medications, for example, the oral contraceptive pill and alcohol.
 It is therefore important to read the information leaflet that comes with your medication carefully and discuss any concerns with your pharmacist or GP.